code-nidhi/hangman81/README.md

 This implementation asks the user to input a single alphabetical letter.
 It then defines a function to check the validity of the input, checking if it is indeed a letter and a lone one at that.

 The function then checks whether the letter inputted by the user is in the word that the computer has randomly generated.
+It also accounts for repetition.
+The check_guess() function lowers the number of lives for every incorrect guess.
+The ask_in_input() function calls the check_guess() function.